-Lactic dehydrogenase (LDH) and total and direct bilirubin values are elevated in cold agglutinin disease, depending on the extent of hemolysis.
+Lactate dehydrogenase (LDH) and total and direct bilirubin values are elevated in cold agglutinin disease, depending on the extent of hemolysis.

 The haptoglobin level may be reduced when hemolysis is active and ongoing with an intravascular spillover from a massive extravascular process and in the absence of significant liver disease.

 The direct Coombs test (direct antiglobulin test [DAT]) should be performed with samples at 35-37°C, using polyspecific and monospecific Coombs sera, including monospecific anti-C3 and IgG antisera.

 Cryoglobulin levels should be tested only if vascular purpura or other atypical findings, such as elevated levels of IgM and/or hepatitis virus antibodies, are found.
 Again, proper handling of the sample, by keeping it warm until the test is run, is essential to avoid premature loss of the cryoglobulin.